 While most dog owners are aware of Lyme disease, the reality is that there are seven different diseases ticks can spread.
 Sadly, thousands of our canine friends all around the world succumb to ticks each year:

 - Lyme disease is caused by deer ticks.
 In Canada and the US, they’re also called blacklegged ticks.
 In Europe, they’re also sheep ticks and in Asia, they’re called Taiga ticks.
 Unlike the majority of other ticks, deer ticks thrive all year long.
 Winter doesn’t kill them and as long as the ground isn’t frozen or laden with snow, these ticks can be a menace.
 They’re most common in the US in the northern Midwest and from Washington to southern Maine.

 - Canine Ehrlichiosis is a product of the brown dog tick.
-This one is located in many US states but prevails more often in the southwestern regions and Florida has a huge tick infestation.
-This particular tick attaches itself to dogs and mainly lives inside because it enjoys the warmth and will appear in potted plants.
+This one is located in many US states but is more prevalent in the southwestern regions, and Florida has a huge tick infestation.
+This particular tick attaches itself to dogs.
+It mainly lives inside because it enjoys the warmth and will appear in potted plants.
 However, it can also exist outside in shrubbery, wooded places and grassy regions.

 - Canine Anaplasmosis (aka dog tick fever or dog fever) is also caused by deer ticks.